Faldalf/sFCS_BTS/README.md

 # sFCS_BTS

 Simulation and analysis code for scanning fluorescence correlation spectroscopy (sFCS) data.
 This repository will accompany a manuscript describing the use of sFCS and brightness transit statistics (BTS) histograms to quantify biomolecular organisation.
+Collaboration with the [Fritzsche Lab](https://www.bpi-oxford.com/).

 ## The folder "Example_data" contains: